Active Probes

 Active Probe Debug

-Active Probe Debug enables debugging, tracing, and testing different microcontroller architectures (ARM Cortex, NXP/ST MPC5x/SPC5x, Renesas RH850, RISC-V) through an architecture-specific adapter, which connects between the Active Probe and an embedded target.
+Active Probe Debug enables debugging, tracing, and testing different microcontroller architectures (Arm Cortex, NXP/ST MPC5x/SPC5x, Renesas RH850, RISC-V) through an architecture-specific adapter, which connects between the Active Probe and an embedded target.
 Standard debug protocols such as well-known JTAG, ARM's Serial Wire Debug (SWD), and RH850's Low Pin-Count Debug (LPD) are supported.
-Additionally, basic Trace Capture methods are supported such as ARM's ETB (Embedded Trace Buffer), and low-speed serial trace, like ARM’s SWO (Single Wire Output).
+Additionally, basic Trace Capture methods are supported such as Arm's ETB (Embedded Trace Buffer), and low-speed serial trace, like Arm’s SWO (Single Wire Output).
 Active Probe's small and compact hardware size allows for connecting to a target microcontroller in a confined space as far as 10 m away from the BlueBox.

 Active Probe Debug